-Currently, the average carpet cost per square foot is $3.5-6.5 depending on the material, room size and job complexity.
-Thus, you will spend $500-950. on new, average quality carpeting in a standard size 12×12 room.
+Carpet installation prices can vary, but the average cost is $3.5-6.5 per square foot. depending on the material, room size and job complexity.
+You will spend $500-950 on new, average quality carpeting in a standard size 12×12 room.

-Wall to wall carpeting can be one of the most cost effective flooring replacement options.
-Low grade carpet materials cost as little as $1.5-2.00 per square foot, while premium quality wool carpet can be as much as $18-20 per square foot.
-In general, carpet prices for decent quality materials (nylon, wool, polyester) are around $5-8.5 per square foot.
+Did you know that carpet is of the most cost effective flooring replacement options?
+Low grade materials cost as little as $1.5-2.00 per square foot.
+In general, carpet prices for decent quality materials, such as nylon, are $5-8.5 per square foot.
+Of course there are also high-end carpet options, such as wool, which can cost as much as $18-20 per square foot.

 The figures below are only an estimate for basic labor.
 This is NOT a substitute for a quote from a reputable vendor or contractor.
 We strongly recommend that you contact a flooring professional for a more accurate carpet installation price estimate.